-Puppy Socialization is the beginning and end of every puppy behavior.
+Puppy Socialization is the beginning and end of every adult dog behavior.
 But for German Shepherds, the right socialization is more important than anything else!

 This is because GSDs have been bred to be responsive to stimuli in their environment.
 Now, if you don't socialize your GSD puppy comprehensively and in the right way, your adult GSD later will be alert to all stimuli, and all the time.
 Your dog will be permanently stressed, day and night!
-And you will have to bear the behavior and health consequences of a permanently stressed dog!
+And you will have to bear the behavior consequences and health cost of a permanently stressed dog.
 That is no fun for you.
-And it's a nightmare for your GSD.
+And it's a nightmare for your dog.

 But what if you got a puppy already, before studying our currently three years worth of Periodicals?

 Well, in that case you may want to get up to speed immediately!
 Today.
-And you can: All you need, and all links to relevant Periodicals as well, are in the Puppy Development Guide - Puppy 101.
+And you can: All you need is in the Puppy Development Guide - Puppy 101, including all links to relevant Periodicals.
 It's a massive, well-structured compendium how to raise a German Shepherd puppy.
 It's a text book.

 But what if you don't like reading much?
 If you don't want a text book?